JDHuber23/Chess-GUI/README.md

 This is where the project has stalled after I ripped out hours of broken code and commented out good code that had to be reimplemented.
 I'm considering investigating creating an actual AI instead.
-I might learn a lot more about newer technology.